j9t/little-books/manuscript/website-quality-control.md

 This was a brief treatise on the subject of website quality control.
 What have we learned?

-Quality management consists of quality planning, quality assurance, quality control, and quality improvement, and it comes with a number of methods to identify (control), fix (improvement), and avoid defects (planning, assurance).
+Quality management consists of quality planning, quality assurance, quality control, and quality improvement.
+It comes with a number of methods to identify (control), fix (improvement), and avoid defects (planning, assurance).

 Website quality control entails the means to determine (a) whether websites meet our own expectations and (b) to what degree our websites meet professional best practices.